 How can one create an XLstatements report showing rolling periods?
 Here’s an example of a twelve-month rolling report (click to expand): I’m using the good old “Solomon” demo data here, which has only a few months of data, so it looks a bit odd.
 The first thing I did was put a reference to my cell… Continue reading Rolling Rolling Rolling

-The two criticisms we hear most about XLstatements (aside from it being too inexpensive) are the lack of (FRx or MR-like) reusable “building blocks”and the inability to hide rows with no data.
-I’ve tackled at least part of the first cavil in a previous post (and plan to address more in a future post), but… Continue reading Missing Pieces
+**Note** This post was from prior to the release of XLstatements version 2.5, which added functionality to automagically hide rows with all zeros.
+The two criticisms we hear most about XLstatements (aside from it being too inexpensive) are the lack of (FRx or MR-like) reusable “building blocks”and the inability to hide rows with no data.… Continue reading Missing Pieces

 XLstatements is, of course, a very different tool from FRx or MMR (the doomed “replacement” for the dead FRx).
 XLstatements doesn’t have “building blocks” from which reports are made, so no Row Formats, Column Layouts, or Reporting Trees.
 If you really miss these concepts, then you can always copy the “row” parts (the columns of… Continue reading Slice and Dice